evergreen-innovations/dlc-documentation/docs/_theory/03_stats.md

 Once contours have been formed, use either number of samples or width of intervals between the samples to define what sea states will be available for generating surface elevation time series from.

 The {% raw %}$$H_{m0}$${% endraw %} values are interpolated from the contour line from the provided at the selected period points using [`scipy.interpolate.interp1d`](https://docs.scipy.org/doc/scipy/reference/generated/scipy.interpolate.interp1d.html).

+See [DNV-RP-C205](https://www.dnv.com/oilgas/download/dnv-rp-c205-environmental-conditions-and-environmental-loads.html) for more information on how the samples across the contour form the sea states.

 # Univariate Methods